CurveAnimation

 You can match partial hierarchies to a model when playing a CurveAnimation

-in the hierarchy for the existing joints to apply properly.
+present in the hierarchy for the existing joints to apply properly.

 Furthermore, you can match hierarchies in a "relative" manner.
 For example,